Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 [EventBridge schedule expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html)
 describing how often to run the lambda.
 By default it runs at 10:30am UTC on the 2nd of each month.

+#### AdminEmail

+An administrative report summarizing unowned costs per account will be sent to this address.

 #### SenderEmail